fasrc/fasrc-galaxy/USAGE.md

 Aside from that, you can stop/start/restart services via `supervisorctl` from within a shell session in the container.

+Do that in the container like so:

+`supervisorctl restart galaxy:galaxy_web`
+`supervisorctl restart galaxy:handler0`
+`supervisorctl restart galaxy:handler1`

+And from outside the container (the docker host):

+`docker exec galaxy supervisorctl restart galaxy:galaxy_web` `docker exec galaxy supervisorctl restart galaxy:handler0` `docker exec galaxy supervisorctl restart galaxy:handler1`

 How does one upgrade the db schema after a galaxy upgrade?
 ----------------------------------------------------------